turnerlabs/tcoe-interviews/scenarios/androidplayground/README.md

 * Provide at least one test case that proves the request behavior does not work as intended (there's a bug)
 * Provide at least one test case that demonstrates boundary based testing
 * Provide at least one negative test case

-Your testing of the function should demonstrate your ability to analyze a system and understand it's intended behavior, and verify that it succeeds or fails to meet those expectations.

 ## The System Under Test